 What is the advantage of NGO?

-The advantage of NGOs are:
+The advantages of NGOs are:

 > Improve Literacy level